 For editorial teams that need a little bit of extra help, hire freelancers.
 This will be less costly than hiring someone full-time, and you can also expect that their writing will be high quality because, well, that's their job.
 The only problem is that they won't be as familiar with your company and might require some extra editing when it comes to tone and voice.
 It's also worth noting that freelancers tend to come and go at a whim, so when you hire a freelancer, your money isn't necessarily going toward a long term investment.

-You can also include a wide range of perspective on your blog by allowing anyone from any department at your company to pitch and contribute to your blog.
+You can also include a wide range of perspectives by allowing anyone from any department at your company to pitch and contribute to your content, from blogs to social media posts.
 This can be a great option because you'll get experts on a topic writing about what they know best.
 However, writing may not be their strongest skill so they will require extra editing.
-You also have to factor in that, given writing posts isn't their only job, it may take them longer to finish posts.
+You also have to factor in that, given writing isn't their only job, it may take them longer to finish.

 Put together your editorial calendar

-An editorial calendar is a roadmap for the rest of your publication.
-It's where every piece of content starts and where the personality of your blog will begin to form.
+An editorial calendar is a roadmap for all your content publishing.
+It's where every piece of content starts and where the personality of your brand assets will begin to form.